riebeekn/experiments-in-meteor-blog/_posts/2015-07-29-paging-and-sorting-part-1.md

 });
 {% endhighlight %}

-Pretty neat, inside our existing `customers` publication we can also publish the count.
-The `noReady` flag indicates that there is more data than just the count being sent down the line.
+Pretty neat!
+Inside our existing `customers` publication we can also publish the count via the `Counts...` statement.
+The `noReady` flag indicates there is more data than just the count being sent down the line.
 The <a href="https://atmospherejs.com/tmeasday/publish-counts" target="_blank">package</a> documentation contains more details, but basically we don't want our subscription thinking all the data is ready when we've still got some more data to retrieve.

 OK, so our publication is all set, let's update our `nextPage` helper to take advantage of our newly acquired count.